Ray Ison: Early career - Australia-based 1982-1994

 Ison was a pioneer in seeking and gaining funding for 'action research' projects6 within the agricultural sector in Australia.
 The Australian Seed Industry Study (with W. Potts) was funded in 1985 by the then Rural Industries Research & Development Corporation.7 The report was an exemplar of how to understand an industry holistically and to draw attention to systemic failures in organisation and structure.

 In 1986 Ison moved to the University of Sydney, where he was appointed Senior Lecturer in the School of Crop Sciences.
-From 1986-94 he created and braided two research programs.
+From 1986 to 1994 he created and braided two research programs.